viesure/QA-Interview-Template/README.md

 You are also provided 2 helper API-s to be able to set the states for the GET weather API

+Helper API-s don't need to be tested, they exist so you can set the states of the API under test

 #### PUT .../weather/temp

 You can set the Fahrenheit temperature with this API, by sending an Integer